victorscopel/wow-token-converter/README.md

+The current version doesn't work with the new battle.net store, i'm still upgrading the code for the new store but the new structure sucks, so it will take a while

 # Wow Token Converter

 This script will automaticly check your currency and region and get token price from WoWtoken.info and write in the store page the gold and tokens needed to buy each product from blizzard